Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. 😊

 Once the strip sets are made, we can sub cut.

 The first step is to trim off the uneven end so you have a straight edge to begin the subcuts.
 Line up a mark on the ruler with a seam in the middle of the strip set.
 Then trim away that uneven edge.
 Use that clean cut as the edge to start cutting strips.
 I wanted patchwork squares, so I need to cut my cross cuts the same width as the original strips pieced into the strip set.
 In this case, I went with jelly roll size strips with is 2.5″ wide.
-I use a creative grids ruler in a 2.5″ width and my cuts are always perfect.
+I use a creative grids ruler in a 2.5″ width (affiliate link) and my cuts are always perfect.

 I LOVE this ruler and cannot recommend it highly enough.
 You use 2.5″ strips all the time in quilting projects and having this ruler makes quick yet accurate work out of all that cutting.
 Line up the edge and cut away.
 No worries if you measured correctly.